puppetlabs/bolt/documentation/bolt_connect_puppetdb.md

 ## Practical Usage

-In practice it is common to extract inventory from PuppetDB dynamically and use them in a plan.
-The following is an example of doing that using the `puppetdb_query()` function directly.
-This method works, but requires data munging to be effective.
+In practice, it is common to extract inventory from PuppetDB dynamically to use in a plan.
+The following is an example using the `puppetdb_query()` function directly.
+This method works but requires data munging to be effective.

 ```
 plan puppetdb_query_targets {